814 Outside Employment, Extra Compensation, and Dual Services Agreements

 3. Are consistent with MTSU policies and with state law.

-4. Do not constitute a conflict of interest or compete with the University’s education, research, or public service programs.
+4. Do not constitute a conflict of interest or compete with the University’s education, research, public service programs, and/or business operations as outlined in Policy 12 Conflict of Interest.

 5. Require only a reasonable time commitment from the employee.